Ovechkin lifts surging Capitals past Sharks

 Vrana closed out the scoring with his eighth goal at 11:36 of the third period on a power play.

-NOTES: Washington F T.J.
-Oshie left the game with an upper-body injury late in the second period after a hit by Sharks F Joe Thornton as Oshie was falling near the boards. ...
+NOTES: Mark Rechhi played 1,652 games in his career.
+Alex Ovechkin has played 949. ...
 Capitals F Travis Boyd, the team’s sixth-round pick in the 2011 draft, made his NHL debut.
 F Chandler Stephenson (upper body injury) sat out and is day-to-day. ...
 Washington F Andre Burakovsky (thumb surgery) took part in the morning skate for the first time since his injury.
 He has missed 19 games. ...
 San Jose now holds a 25-10-2-1 lead in the all-time series vs. Washington. ...
 Sharks F Marcus Sorensen, recalled from San Jose of the AHL on Saturday, was on the third line.
 F Ryan Carpenter was scratched.